 Customizing the ACL Profile for an Application

-ACL profiles on an event broker control which clients can connect to a Message VPN, which topics a connected client is allowed to publish to, and which topics clients that receive Direct messages are allowed to subscribe to.
+ACL profiles on an event broker control which clients can connect to a Message VPN, which topics a connected client is allowed to publish to, and which topics clients are allowed to subscribe to.

 Customizing Allowed Publish Topics